How To Overcome Procrastination – Part 5

 Realization of the issue is usually enough to trigger one into action.
 That’s because it becomes immediately apparent how procrastination is the wrong solution to move forward.
 For example, if you have lost the passion for your job, your immediate move should be to identify a work you’re passionate in and start pursuing that.
 Procrastinating your current work only prolongs the issue – it’s not going to help you in any way.
 Another example is procrastinating on finding a partner because of low self-worth.
 The logical step forward should be build up your self-worth, not avoid relationships your whole life.

 Download How To Overcome Procrastination (Free E-book)

-Has this series been beneficial for you in any way?
-I’ve compiled the first five parts of the series into a 21-page ebook which you can download free here and read in your own time.
+I have compiled this series into a 21-page ebook which you can download free here in the Free E-books section and read in your own time.
 Feel free to share this with anyone whom you think may benefit from it.

 Subscribe to Personal Excellence for free via RSS and email newsletter for more articles and free ebooks on personal excellence.
 The blog is updated several times per week.
 Click on the main page for the latest articles.

 This is the final part of a 5-part series on How to Overcome Procrastination.

 My Anti-Procrastination Program: Eliminate Procrastination.
 Take Immediate Action.